 “Man, I want to hear about that skateboard tour,” I tell him.

 “Oh yee.
 It was cool,” he says.
-Kiwi’s seem to mostly be understated mumblers.
+Lots of Kiwi’s seem to be overly modest.

 “Yee.
 Just figured I was skating more than cycling recently.”
 He stops again.

 “Yeah?”
-As in go on man, I want to hear more.
+As in come on man, I want to hear more.

 “So thought I’d try a long trip.
 Skated about 60k a day.”